 Version 2.4 now includes backwards-polarity protection - plugging a battery in backwards will not destroy a tinyESC!
 There is also now protection on the 5V receiver line so that other BECs will not affect the tinyESC - no need to disconnect the red wire anymore!

 Now available with MiniQD Connectors installed!
 See Specifications Tab for info.

 - Ultra-compact and lightweight.

-- Undervoltage, overcurrent, overtemp protection.
+- Undervoltage, overcurrent, overtemp reverse-polarity, and BEC protection.